Secure SDLC: The Best Advice for Securing Your Code and Application Data in 2022 and Beyond

 DevOps isn’t a new concept.
-It was first coined around 2009 by Patrick Debois as a way to describe not only technology and standards, but also an associated culture.
+The term was first coined around 2009 by Patrick Debois as a way to describe not only technology and standards, but also an associated culture.
 In many ways, this marked the birth of the “DevOps movement”.

 DevOps eventually caught on and was adopted by a broad range of IT companies.